-CONSUMPTION ADVICE FOR FISH FROM LAKE ISABELLA
+CONSUMPTION ADVICE FOR FISH FROM LAKE MORENA

-OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
+OEHHA's sampling and analysis protocol (OEHHA, 2022) requires that a minimum of nine edible-size fish of a species that may be legally caught are collected and analyzed before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
 In some cases, an exception is made to develop advice for species that are commonly caught and consumed from a given water body but where available data may be limited.
 Generally, this practice applies when the advice supports no consumption of that species.
-For Lake Isabella, the sample size criterion was met for the following species: Common Carp, Largemouth Bass, and Threadfin Shad.
+For Lake Morena, the sample size criterion was met for the following species: Black Crappie, Common Carp, and Largemouth Bass.
 There were not sufficient data to evaluate other species that may be found in this water body.
-For fish species found in Lake Isabella that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.
-12
+For fish species found in Lake Morena that are not included in this advisory, OEHHA recommends following the statewide advisory for lakes and reservoirs without site-specific advice.